serverless/blog/posts/2017-10-15-creating-a-serverless-graphql-to-rest-gateway-on-top-of-the-flickr-api.md

 export default server
 ```

 In `server.js` we're defining a custom method, `makeReady`, on our new Hapi server instance to register our plugins.
-Normally, you'd want to call `server.start()` in the callback for `server.register()`, but instead we're using `server.inject()` to inject the HTTP request event from Lambda, because we're not using Hapi to listen to HTTP events.
+In a server-full world, you'd want to call `server.start()` in the callback for `server.register()`.
+In the serverless world, we're using `server.inject()` to inject the HTTP request event from Lambda, because we're not using Hapi to listen to HTTP events.

+Note that we only register our plugins on the initial invocation to a particular Lambda instance.
 If we called `server.register()` on every invocation of our Serverless event handler, Hapi would throw an error complaining that we've already registered the given plugins.
-Our function only executes on invocation, but on first invocation the newly-created `server` instance is kept frozen until 'thawed' by a new request, or else it is destroyed after a long enough period with no requests.

-#### Creating the GraphQL Endpoint
+Now let's take a look at our main GraphQL specific files used to create our endpoint: `api.js`, `graphiql.js`, and `schema.js`.

-Now let's take a look at our main GraphQL specific files used to create our endpoint: `api.js`, `graphiql.js`, and `schema.js`:
+First, we have the `api.js` file which will define our main `/graphql` endpoint:

 `api.js`
 ```javascript